Who are we?

 FTD is a dementia that often affects younger people but diagnosis can be difficult to obtain in the early years because it is experienced infrequently by GPs or clinicians.

-Caregivers may become isolated when more usual dementia services neither meet their needs, nor those of the person with FTD, who may exhibit difficult behaviour and a lack of empathy toward a previously loved relative.
+So caregivers may become isolated when more usual dementia services neither meet their needs, nor those of the person with FTD who may exhibit difficult behaviour and a lack of empathy toward a previously loved relative.

-Sometimes Carers find that friends and family are loathe to accept that there is anything wrong with the person with FTD, so don’t take Carers’ concerns seriously.
+Sometimes Carers find that friends and family are loathe to accept that there is anything wrong with the person with FTD and don’t take Carers’ concerns seriously.

 Often social workers and others administering standard tests for mental capacity, don’t fully appreciate the nature of FTD and the lack of insight on the part of the person with it, thus failing to realise that capacity may only be partial when assessing finance or personal safety.

 We meet informally at Lifton Hall, Lifton, Devon, PL16 0DR every few weeks for light meals and coffee, sharing experience, support, laughter and sometimes the odd tear.
-We understand the range of emotions that follow a diagnosis of FTD and the behaviour stemming from it.
+We understand the range of emotions that follow a diagnosis of FTD and the behavioural changes that may arise with it.
 So accounts of extreme behaviour neither surprise nor shock us, and often we can suggest some strategies for management.

 What does it cost?